core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The server MUST ignore any Multi-ETag Option which is malformed, or included in a request that is neither GET nor FETCH, or which specifies addressing information not matching with its own endpoint address.

-The server considers only its pertaining Multi-ETag Option, i.e. specifying addressing information associated to its own endpoint.
+The server considers only its pertaining Multi-ETag Option, i.e., specifying addressing information associated to its own endpoint.
 The server MUST ignore any pertaining Multi-ETag Option that occurs more than once.

 If the pertaining Multi-ETag Option specifies the CBOR simple value Null for the 'srv_port' element of 'tp_info' (see {{sec-caching-validation-tpinfo}}), the server MUST assume the default port number 5683.

-Then, the server can issue a 2.03 (Valid) response in place of a 2.05 (Content) response, if one of the entity-tag values from the pertaining Multi-ETag Option is the entity-tag for the current resource representation, i.e. it is valid.
+Then, the server can issue a 2.03 (Valid) response in place of a 2.05 (Content) response, if one of the entity-tag values from the pertaining Multi-ETag Option is the entity-tag for the current resource representation, i.e., it is valid.
 The 2.03 (Valid) response echoes this specific entity-tag within an ETag Option included in the response.

 The inclusion of an ETag Option in a response works as defined in {{Section 5.6.10.1 of RFC7252}}.